-The Group treasury's risk management policy is to hedge between 75% and 100% of forecasted USD payables and commitments falling due (on a rolling basis) within twelve months.
-For payables and commitments above the 12-months rolling period, the hedging is subject to a review of the cost of implementing each hedge and approvals from the Treasury Committee and thereafter the Board.
+The Group treasury's risk management policy is to hedge between 75% and 100% of forecasted USD payables and commitments falling due (on a rolling basis) within twelve months and up to 50% of forecasted USD fixed commitments falling due (on a rolling basis) within 13-24 months.
+The hedging is subject to a review of the cost of implementing each hedge and approvals from the Treasury Committee and thereafter the Board.